Drawdown is available within the HL Self-Invested Personal Pension (SIPP).

 It’s worth noting that if you choose to close your account, there’s a standard SIPP closure fee of £25 + VAT.
 But if you withdraw all the money as income and your SIPP account has been open for less than 12 months, an early account closure fee of £295 + VAT applies instead.
-Charges for transferring away can be found under ‘other charges’ below.

-Full details of our charges are below.
+Full details of our charges, including those to transfer away, are below.

 SIPP Annual account charges

 The HL SIPP is free to set up and low-cost to run.
 Our yearly charge for holding investments is never more than 0.45%.
 There’s no charge for inactivity or for holding cash.

 |On the value between £1m - £2m||0.1%|